ppptrice/DATA440_Project/README.md

 Please note that selecting 'negative binomial' will have a 'probability' popup where the user can adjust the probability used in the data generation process for negative binomial distributions!

+Notes on dataset_class.py
+---
+The dataset_class.py file contains code for the creation of a class that has functions for exploring a dataset and simulated data.
+While this is what is used in the streamlit website, it does not have to be specific to cytokine data.
+The file is heavily commented, however the important functions will still be defined below:

+#### load_data
+This function is a private method to clean data if need be.
+The original cytokine required a few tweaks to make it useable, but otherwise this function does not do much if the data is already clean/in dataframe format already.

+#### get_dataframe, get_means, get_variance
+All of these functions serve to retrieve data from the self.data_summary attribute that is initialized when the class is created.
+A dataframe is returned.
+The names are self explanatory, but get_means and get_variances have a 'cols' parameter which should be a list of strings corresponding to columns in the dataset.
+For example:
+> dataset.get_means(cols = ['TNF-alpha', 'IL-4'])

 Additional notes
 ---